Lesson 5 of 6

 Woman Wisdom

 Wisdom is personified as a woman in Proverbs 1, 8, and 9 (and also in Job 28 and later in Sirach 24 and Wisdom of Solomon 7:7-9:18).
 Wisdom is a feminine noun in Hebrew (hokmah), as it is in Greek (sophia), but the personification of wisdom in the Old Testament is more than merely a grammatical issue.
-Woman Wisdom becomes a significant personal agent through which God works, especially in creation itself, in some ways not unlike the personified Word or Logos in John 1.
+Woman Wisdom becomes a significant personal agent through whom God works, especially in creation itself, linking her directly to the personified Word or Logos in John 1.
+Woman Wisdom is God’s daughter (8:30) and partner in creation (8:22-31), indeed, she is the very order of creation.
+She calls to humanity, bidding them to listen to her (8:32-36).
+(See various sections in Bible in the World)

 Work